ucr-rhic/ucr-rhic.github.io/how-tos/adding_entry_for_ucr_page.md

 - New files are added to the corresponding directory (say `meetings, how-tos` etc).
 - Go to the appropriate directory.
 - Add file > Create New file
-- Give the file an appropriate name with `.md` extension
+- Give the file an appropriate name with `.md` extension.
 - Enter the content of the file using Markdown syntax.
 - Commit changes.
 - Link your newly created file to the main `README.md` file in the top directory following the instruction in the previous paragraph.